allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software design

-* :flushed: = Doesn't even attempt to solve the problem.
+* :flushed: = Creates no design for the software.
-* :worried: = Creates incorrect software to solve the problem.
+* :worried: = Creates a design, but doesn't support the software's goals.
-* :neutral_face: = Creates correct software to solve the problem.
+* :neutral_face: = Creates a design that supports the software's goals, but perhaps not an efficient design.
-* :blush: = Creates correct and efficient software to solve the problem.
+* :blush: = Creates an efficient, robust design that supports the software's goals.
-* :laughing: = Creates correct and efficient software while constantly thinking of how to make it more efficient.
+* :laughing: = In addition to creating an efficient, robust design, constantly thinks about how the design could be improved.

 * Software documentation